DefinitionThis section has been translated automatically.

 Incoming links (3)Erythema dyschromicum perstans; Granuloma anulare disseminatum; Lichen planus generalisatus;

-Outgoing links (10)Apremilast; Drug exanthema lichenoid; Erythroderma; exfoliative dermatitis;; Graft-versus-host disease chronic; Koebner phenomenon; Lichen planus classic type; Lichen planus follicularis capillitii; Lichen planus mucosae; Lichen planus vulvae; Papel;
+Outgoing links (12)Apremilast; Atopic dermatitis (overview); Drug exanthema lichenoid; Erythroderma; Graft-versus-host disease chronic; Koebner phenomenon; Lichen planus classic type; Lichen planus follicularis capillitii; Lichen planus mucosae; Lichen planus vulvae; ...
+Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.